 Note: This installs an environment based on Python 3.8, but you can of course choose another version supported by Numba.
-To test additional features, you may also need to install tbb and/or llvm-openmp and intel-openmp.
+To test additional features, you may also need to install tbb and/or llvm-openmp.

 To activate the environment for the current shell session: